emmazzz/move-hackathon-tutorial/README.md

 - Is the initializer guaranteed to be called before anything else?
 If not, how can we change the code to provide this guarantee?

-### Step 5: Add unit tests to my ERC20 module
+### Step 5: Add unit tests to my BasicCoin module

-### Step 6: Make my ERC20 module generic
+### Step 6: Make my BasicCoin module generic

+Emphasize key advantage of generics in Move:
+- unlike ERC20, we can reuse code
+- provide an actual standard implementation as a library module

 ## Advanced steps

-### Step 7: Write formal specifications for my ERC20 module
+### Step 7: Write formal specifications for my BasicCoin module

-### Step 8: Formally verify my ERC20 module using Move Prover
+### Step 8: Formally verify my BasicCoin module using Move Prover

 Footnotes